shaundamon/standard-bank-interview-case-study/api/README.md

 ## Dataset Setup

-The application automatically downloads the required dataset when you first run it.
+The application automatically downloads the required dataset when you first run it but we'll need a few things from you.
 No manual setup is needed!

 You will first need to:
 1. Get a Kaggle account (free) at https://www.kaggle.com/signup
 2. Get your API token from https://www.kaggle.com/settings
-3. Add your Kaggle username and API key to your `.env` file
+3. Add your Kaggle username and API key to your `.env` file and you're good to go!

 **Dataset Details:**
 - Uses the AI vs Human Generated Image dataset from Kaggle